-ELEMENT REQUIREMENT SATISFIED BY Professional Appraisal Personal One professional appraisal completed within 1 year immediately prior to revalidation Must be participating annually in Original of the professional appraisal conducted within 1 year immediately preceding revalidation Self-declaration Development Planning personal development planning Health & Conduct Annual declaration as to health and conduct Self-declaration by answering in full the relevant questions in UKPHR's declaration form Indemnity arrangements Indemnity arrangements in place covering practice Self-declaration CPD Meet UKPHR's CPD requirement Faculty of Public Health annual certificates (if FPH's service is used) covering past 5 years OR production of registrant's log (and supporting evidence as and when called for by UKPHR) Quality of service Confirmation of participation in quality improvement activity; Self-declaration Annually feedback, CPD declaration and reflective account and on revalidation: Feedback, CPD declaration and reflective account included in annual renewal of registration Multi-source feedback using an approved tool and containing at least 10 raters OR feedback from: One manager or one commissioner of the registrant's practice; A multi-source feedback tool approved by UKPHR for the purpose OR the feedback listed in the form prescribed by UKPHR for the purpose One service user or other recipient of the registrant's practice including a person collaborated with You - reflective accounts in response to (i) complaints, comments or compliments and (ii) each feedback Compliance Reference to confirm attitude towards skills and knowledge, CPD and quality of service.
+ELEMENT REQUIREMENT SATISFIED BY Professional Appraisal One professional appraisal completed within 1 year immediately prior to revalidation Original of the professional appraisal conducted within 1 year immediately preceding revalidation Personal Development Planning Must be participating annually in personal development planning Self-declaration Health & Conduct Annual declaration as to health and conduct Self-declaration by answering in full the relevant questions in UKPHR's declaration form Indemnity arrangements Indemnity arrangements in place covering practice Self-declaration CPD Meet UKPHR's CPD requirement Faculty of Public Health annual certificates (if FPH's service is used) covering past 5 years OR production of registrant's log with accompanying reflective notes (and supporting evidence as and when called for by UKPHR such as certificates) Quality Improvement Activity Confirmation of participation in quality improvement activity; Self-declaration , teavily Annually feedback, CPD declaration and reflective account and on revalidation: Feedback, CPD declaration and reflective account included in annual renewal of registration Multi-source feedback using an approved tool and containing at least 10 raters OR feedback from: A multi-source feedback tool approved by UKPHR for the purpose OR the feedback listed in the form prescribed by UKPHR for the purpose One manager or one commissioner of the registrant's practice; One service user or other recipient of the registrant's practice including a person collaborated with You - reflective accounts in response to (i) complaints, comments or compliments and (ii) each feedback You - reflective accounts in response to (i) complaints, Compliance Reference to confirm attitude towards skills and knowledge, CPD and quality of service.
 One referee put forward by registrant and contacted by UKPHR.